 Knowing your family history can educate and empower you to take the necessary steps to reduce your health risks.
 You can start screening for diseases you are at risk for much earlier than people with no history of first degree relatives with the disease.
 The age at which a family member’s health problems begin suggests what problems may be strongly hereditary.
 So take note if a family member was diagnosed before 50 years old.
 You should also be sharing race and country of origin with your doctor, as it is linked to risk of disease.
 And remember to be honest with your physician about you family history even if you think it’s unrelated to other health concerns.

-Dr. David Samadi is the chairman of urology and chief of robotic surgery at Lenox Hill Hospital.
-He is a medical correspondent for the Fox News Channel and the chief medical correspondent for AM970 in New York City.
+Dr. David Samadi is the chairman of urology and chief of robotic surgery at St. Francis Hospital.